 Setting up the default audio device in Windows 11 is the fastest way to control where sound plays and which microphone Windows uses across all apps.
-Whether a new headset was just plugged in or audio suddenly started coming from the wrong device, this step-by-step guide covers exactly what to do – no extra steps, no fluff.
+Whether you just plugged in a new headset, switched to Bluetooth headphones, or audio is suddenly coming from the wrong device — this step-by-step guide covers exactly what to do.
+No extra steps, no fluff.

 Quick Summary